Skip to main content Skip to main navigation Skip to footer content

 Alamance Community College is proud to offer apprenticeships for youth and adults in several areas.

 Are you ready to learn advanced skills, jump into a stable career, and become a leader?
-Alamance Community College provides an avenue through the Career Accelerator Program for high school juniors and seniors to earn college credit tuition-free while getting paid to receive on-the-job training.
+Alamance Community College provides an avenue through the Apprentice Alamance for high school juniors and seniors to earn college credit tuition-free while getting paid to receive on-the-job training.

 Ready to get started?